ximarketing/ximarketing.github.io/class/ABOM/a91c1dfe80539381caf15228e9b6d163f3268a7c/index.md

 *Note:* <span style="color:red">Please sign up an account for the data analytics platform [here](https://acrc.internad.hk) and add our course material [here](https://acrc.internad.hk/enrol/1000025503) at least one day before the class.
 Otherwise you will be unable to use the platform. </span>

 [Slides](https://ximarketing.github.io/class/ABOM/a91c1dfe80539381caf15228e9b6d163f3268a7c/8.pdf) (With Answer Keys)
+[Sample Code](https://ximarketing.github.io/class/ABOM) provided by Churong Wang used in class